Enlargeability, foliations, and positive scalar curvature: Preliminaries

 \section{Preliminaries}

 In this section we briefly recall the results of \cite{H95,HL99} we will use.
 In particular, $M$ is a smooth compact oriented manifold of dimension $n$, and $F$ is an oriented foliation of $M$ of dimension $p$ with Hausdorff homotopy groupoid.
 The tangent bundle of $F$ will be denoted $TF$, and we assume that $TF$ admits a spin structure.
-We may assume that $F$ is even dimensional, for if not, we just replace $M$ by $M \times \S^1$ and $F$ by $F \times \S^1$.
-We also assume that $F$ is spin.
+We may assume that both $M$ and $F$ are even dimensional, for if $F$ is and $M$ is not, we replace them by $F$ and $M \times \S^1$, where the new foliation $F$ is just the old $F$ on each $M \times \{x\}$ for $x \in S^1$.
+If $F$ is not, we replace it by $F \times \S^1$ and $M$ by $M \times \S^1$ or $M \times \S^1 \times \S^1 = M \times \T^2$, depending on whether $M$ is not or is even dimensional.

 The homotopy groupoid ${\mathcal G}$ of $F$ consists of equivalence classes of paths $\gamma:[0,1]\to M$ such that the image of $\gamma$ is contained in a leaf of $F$.
-Two such paths are equivalent if they are homotopic in their leaf rel their end points.
-If $\cG$ is Hausdorff, then the foliation induced by $F$ on any covering of $M$ is also Hausdorff, \cite{CH97}.
+Two such paths are equivalent if they are homotopic in their leaf with end points fixed.
+If $\cG$ is Hausdorff, then the foliation induced by $F$ on any covering of $M$ also has Hausdorff homotopy groupoid, \cite{CH97}.
 This is essential for the results of \cite{H95,HL99} to hold.